jethromayuk/jethromay.com-2020/content/posts/get-down-with-markdown/get-down-with-markdown.md

 ## Block Quotes:

-A block quote can be created by adding a right facing chevron `>` in front of a paragraph.
+A blockquote can be created by adding a right facing chevron `>` in front of a paragraph.

-    > I am a block quote
+    > I am a blockquote

 Using this syntax will render the following: